-- 2.1 Articles of Merger between Retail Opportunity Investments Corp., a Delaware corporation, and Retail Opportunity Investments Corp., a Maryland corporation, as survivor (1) - 3.2 Articles of Amendment and Restatement of Retail Opportunity Investments Corp.(1)

-3.3 Bylaws of Retail Opportunity Investments Corp.(1)

-- 3.4 Second Amended and Restated Limited Partnership Agreement of Retail Opportunity Investments Partnership, LP by and among Retail Opportunity Investments GP, LLC as general partner, Retail Opportunity Investments Corp. and the other limited partners thereto, dated as of September 27, 2013 (2) - 10.1 Registration Rights Agreement, by and among Retail Opportunity Investments Corp. and the holder named therein, dated as of March 10, 2016(3) - 10.2 Tax Protection Agreement, by and among Retail Opportunity Investments Corp., Retail Opportunity Investments Partnership, LP and the protected partner identified therein, dated as of March 10, 2016 (3) - 10.3 Fifth Amendment to the Second Amended and Restated Limited Partnership Agreement of Retail Opportunity Investments Partnership, LP, dated as of March 10, 2016 (3) - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive and Chief Financial Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 101.INS XBRL Instance Document - 101.SCH XBRL Taxonomy Extension Schema - 101.CAL XBRL Taxonomy Extension Calculation Linkbase - 101.DEF XBRL Taxonomy Extension Definition Linkbase - 101.LAB XBRL Taxonomy Extension Label Linkbase - 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+- 2.1 Articles of Merger between Retail Opportunity Investments Corp., a Delaware corporation, and Retail Opportunity Investments Corp., a Maryland corporation, as survivor .(1) - 3.2 Articles of Amendment and Restatement of Retail Opportunity Investments Corp.(1) - 3.3 Bylaws of Retail Opportunity Investments Corp.(1) - 3.4 Second Amended and Restated Agreement of Limited Partnership of Retail Opportunity Investments Partnership, LP by and among Retail Opportunity Investments GP, LLC as general partner, Retail Opportunity Investments Corp. and the other limited partners thereto, dated as of September 27, 2013.
+(2) - 3.5 Sixth Amendment to the Second Amended and Restated Agreement of Limited Partnership of Retail Opportunity Investments Partnership, LP, dated March 24, 2017. - 31.1 Certification of Chief Executive Officer pursuant to Section 302 of Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer pursuant to Section 302 of Sarbanes-Oxley Act of 2002. - 32.1 Certification of Chief Executive and Chief Financial Officer pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 10.1 Employment Agreement, dated as of March 21, 2017, by and between the Company and Stuart A. Tanz.
+(3) - 10.2 Employment Agreement, dated as of March 21, 2017, by and between the Company and Richard K. Schoebel.
+(3) - 10.3 Employment Agreement, dated as of March 21, 2017, by and between the Company and Michael B. Haines.
+(3) - 101.INS XBRL Instance Document. - 101.SCH XBRL Taxonomy Extension Schema Document. - 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document. - 101.DEF XBRL Taxonomy Extension Definition Linkbase Document. - 101.LAB XBRL Taxonomy Extension Label Linkbase Document. - 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.